-The best time to visit Epcot depends on a few factors: Your children's school schedule, your budget, your ability (or desire) to handle extreme weather, or penchant for special events can all play a significant role in your planning.
+An ideal visit to Epcot relies heavily on a few factors: Your children's school schedule, your budget, your ability (or desire) to handle extreme weather, or your penchant for special events can all play a significant role in your planning.
 Overall, the best time to visit Epcot is January and February.
 During these months, the weather is pleasant, and there aren't too many kids at the park.

 However, the expected crowds can change from month-to-month.
 Epcot is a bit different than the other Disney parks because aside from a few family-friendly rides, the visitors tend to skew older.
 This means that summertime may not be as crowded in this park as the Magic Kingdom, but could worsen around the holidays.

 What Is Epcot?

 Epcot, which stands for "Experimental Prototype Community of Tomorrow," is what became of Walt Disney's vision of building a thriving community.
 It is made up of two distinct areas, Future World and World Showcase.
 Future World has a good amount of thrill attractions such as Soarin', Test Track, and Mission Space, as well as more educational rides like Living with the Land and Spaceship Earth.

 The World Showcase offers a trip around the globe without needing a passport.
 Comprised of 11 pavilions representing countries like Japan, France, Morocco, and China, you'll be able to get a taste of each region's culture through foods, shopping, educational films, and more.
 The World Showcase is probably most well known as a drinking hub for guests looking to relax with a cocktail out of the Florida heat.

 In the past, the World Showcase was not popular with families, due to the lack of activities for young children.
 However, the completion of the Frozen Ever After ride (that replaced Norway's Maelstrom) in 2016 has coerced Anna and Elsa fans to come to this area, at least for one ride.

 How Much Does It Cost to Visit Epcot?